robbtraister/fusion/engine/bundle/components/CONSUMER.md

 # Fusion Context

-Fusion features are React components.
-The values that used to come from custom configuration are now passed as component properties.
+In Fusion, features are React components.
+The custom configuration values that used to come from request attributes are now passed as component properties.
 But how do you get access to global content?
-Or fetch custom feature level content?
+Or fetch custom feature content?
 These capabilities (I would call them features, but...) are optionally provided to your component via context.
 This document explains how to use them.

 If you want to know more about React context: [https://reactjs.org/docs/context.html](https://reactjs.org/docs/context.html)